The Quiet War on Bitterness: Why Modern Food Fears Flavor

 And consistency meant sweetness, saltiness, perhaps a hint of acidity, but never the unruly spike of bitter.

-Bitterness doesn’t sell well in plastic wrap.
+Bitterness doesn’t sell well in plastic wrap, or in nature for that matter.

 So, the food scientists went to work.